Why do we work in South Sudan?

 Imagine you live in a country that had been at war with itself for 22 years.

 Imagine that your odds of dying in childbirth are greater than your odds of completing primary school.
 You don't have access to medical care, school or even clean water.
 Your children are in danger of starvation or disease.
 Most likely, your life has been endangered by food shortages and ongoing violence.

 You have nothing.
 You own nothing—especially not land.

 With your help, Women for Women International is working with women in South Sudan to rebuild their lives.

 What you help us do in South Sudan

 Our programs in South Sudan include direct financial aid, rights awareness classes, job-skills training and emotional support.
 The one-year program was developed for South Sudan’s special challenges and demands, and includes vocational training that helps women earn an income and support themselves, through:

 Commercial Integrated Farming Initiative (CIFI) — addressing hunger and poverty by teaching women to make an income with organic farming for commercial production

 Bread-making — helping socially-excluded women learn baking skills so they can produce and sell baked goods

 Women for Women International has operated in South Sudan since 2006.
-We are privileged to have Lizy Tichareva as our Country Director, overseeing programs that have helped more than 9,000 women in South Sudan.
+We are privileged to have James Kenyi as our Acting Country Director, overseeing programs that have helped more than 9,000 women in South Sudan.